 As a college or university student, you will have to write a number of presentations in the course of acquiring your degree.
 Choosing a suitable topic for your essay or presentation that will keep your audience engaged is extremely essential.
 We know how hard this can be at times.
 To get you started, we have prepared a detailed list of 100 topics to get you thinking.

-List of Interesting Presentation topics and ideas categorised in subjects
+List of topics and ideas for presentation categorised in subjects

 - Will internet kill print media?

 - Internet has lead to heightened terrorism activities

 - How to conserve energy with your electronic devices